 John Jackson Instrumental Music 2006: John Jackson was a long time businessman in Jefferson County.
 He was a member of the 34th Army National Guard Band for 50 years and played in many dance bands over the years.
 This scholarship has been established to help a current FHS graduate attend a college or university of their choice to major in instrumental music and participate in marching band or concert band at the post-secondary level.

-Scott Jordan Memorial Scholarship 1997: Scott Jordan was born and raised in Fairfield, and is the fourth generation of his family in this community.
+Scott and Edith Jordan Memorial Scholarship 1997: Scott Jordan was born and raised in Fairfield, and is the fourth generation of his family in this community.
 In 1940, after graduation from the University of Iowa Law School, he joined his father’s law practice and spanned fifty years, with time out for military service.
 The Jordan family was always interested in community service.
 They were actively involved in religious, educational and financial institutions as well as other aspects of quality community life.
 It was Mr. Jordan’s wish to provide this scholarship to assist deserving students in fulfilling their higher education goals.
 The scholarship is made available to students who excelled in the areas of attitude, motivation, and ability to succeed.

 Jim Leyden Memorial Teaching Scholarship 2004: Jim “Lefty” Leyden was a Fairfield resident and a 30 year elementary teacher in Ottumwa Community School District.
 He knew what a burden it can be to pursue a Master’s degree while raising a family.
 Jim’s family as established a scholarship through the Greater Jefferson County Foundation in his name and it has been designed to help any certified staff employee of the FCSD pursue a Master’s Degree and will assist with tuition payment, with special consideration to applicants with a family.